treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 ## lakeFS Enterprise Sample

-This is the quickest way to get started and see the value of lakeFS Enterprise features in a containerized environment.
+The lakeFS Enterprise Sample is the quickest way to experience the value of lakeFS Enterprise features in a containerized environment.
+This Docker-based setup is ideal if you want to easily interact with lakeFS without the hassle of integration and experiment with lakeFS without writing code.

-By running the [lakeFS Enterprise Sample](https://github.com/treeverse/lakeFS-samples/tree/main/02_lakefs_enterprise), you will be getting a ready to use environment in which you can try lakeFS out without investing time in integrating lakeFS with your environment.
-After running the sample you will have the following containers up and running:
+By running the [lakeFS Enterprise Sample](https://github.com/treeverse/lakeFS-samples/tree/main/02_lakefs_enterprise), you will be getting a ready-to-use environment including the following containers:
 * lakeFS
 * Fluffy (includes lakeFS Enterprise features)
 * Postgres: used by lakeFS and Fluffy as a shared KV store